bignaux/ToxSuite/README.md

 ### Features

-* modular
+* modular : code is split to different files
 * write message to friend with standard stream thanks to fopencookie()
-* decryption/encryption support of toxfile
+* [libsodium] : decryption/encryption support of toxfile
 * [captcha] : can generate captcha to deal with spammer
 * [libsndfile] : audio streaming/recording
+* [ylog] : low-level logging system

 The ToxSuite comes with two tools :